kubi2021/plugin.video.mubi/README.md

 - improved installation by automatically adding the Mubi Video source to Kodi
 - better user experience with OMDb API, plugins detects if the API Key is missig and notifies the user before the sync
+- improved library management:
+    - obsolete movies are removed from the local folder
+    - after syncing with Mubi, Kodi library upgrade is automatically triggered

 ### October 11th 2024